preloadTHEME_FOOD_GREEK_KEFTEDAKIA_KEFTEDES_GettyImages-941789658-1.jpg

 Bottle Of White Wine At The Beach

 Retsina is an aromatic white wine that has been made in Greece for more than 2,000 years.
 The drink gets its unique flavour from the fermentation process, which traditionally involved aging the wine in pine resin casks.
 Retsina is also believed to have been used in a variety of religious festivals in ancient times.
-It’s traditionally paired with strong flavours, such as cured meat, olives or dishes that contain lots of garlic.
+It’s traditionally paired with cured meat, olives or dishes that contain lots of garlic.

 About the author